bradfordcondon/website-deprecated/_drafts/fileExtensions.md

 excerpt_separator: <!--more-->
 ---

 This post is the first in a series on understanding biological file formats.
-This material is developed for use in hte KBRIN Next Generation Sequencing workshop 2017 hosted at the University of Kentucky.
+This material is developed for use in the KBRIN Next Generation Sequencing workshop 2017 hosted at the University of Kentucky.

 <!--more-->